 is made available.

 Along with structures within its 82 acre fence line, Carlisle

 Events owns three main properties off site as well.
 Those properties include the

 former International Automotive Components (IAC) complex, Carlisle Expo Center,

 and the former Carlisle Armory.
-IAC is used primarily for storage, the Carlisle Expo Center features
+IAC has been demolished, with redevelopment taking place daily, the Carlisle Expo Center features

 the Spring and Fall Auction as well as the Ford Ride and Drive Experience during

 the season and hosts multiple weekend events during Carlisle’s “off season,” the